 The procedures, which we follow, have been laid down by the Local Safeguarding Children’s Board, and the school has adopted a Child Protection Policy in line with this for the safety of all.
-If you want to know more about our procedures, please speak to the Headteacher, Mr Haywood, or your child’s class teacher; the Policy can be found on the Child Protection page of the school’s website.
+If you want to know more about our procedures, please speak to the Headteacher, Mr Haywood, or your child’s class teacher.

 Our Child Protection Policy and Keeping Children Safe in Education document can be found on the Child Protection page of the school’s website:

 Or you can visit gov.uk for the latest KCSiE infomation: